How A Travel Grant Gave One Young Man The Chance To Revisit His Roots

 Matthew decided to take action.
 He decided to become Mohammed’s foster father.

-Hoping a declaration of intent would lead to a quick resolution, Matthew sought Mohammed’s case worker and said he wanted to be the young man’s foster father.
+Hoping a declaration of intent would lead to a quick resolution, Matthew sought Mohammed’s caseworker and said he wanted to be the young man’s foster father.
 Alas, it was still six months of red tape and court dates before the foster son was able to move in with his foster dad.
 Along the way, the duo faced serious skepticism.

 “There isn’t a precedent for the kind of situation Mohammad and I have,” Matthew explains.
 “It’s not anything anyone is used to, so we were inventing the rules ourselves, which I think is one reason why the process took a while.
 It’s not a traditional, foster parent, foster child relationship.
 It’s its own thing.”